lilg777/LiLGcoin/README.md

 # LiLGcoin Core [LGX ₲]
-Dogecoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Tenebrix and Litecoin, Dogecoin currently employs a simplified variant of scrypt.
+LiLGcoin is a cryptocurrency like Ethereum, although it does use SHA256 as its proof of work (POW).
+Taking development cues from Dogecoin and others, LiLGcoin currently employs a simplified variant of C++.

     Website: lilgcoin.com.
+License – Much license ⚖️
+LiLGcoin Core is released under the terms of the MIT license.
+See COPYING for more information or see opensource.org